 The Basic Hosting Plan equips new users with 50GB of SSD storage for only $3.95 per month.
 You will also get an unmetered bandwidth which means that they will not charge you with the amount of your blog’s traffic.

-Whether you want to start a blogging site or look for a trustworthy web hosting provider to host your site, Bluehost will give a run for your money.
+Whether you want to start a blogging site or look for a trustworthy web hosting provider to host your site, Bluehost will give you a run for your money.

 The perks of using Bluehost are as follow:

 - Hassle-free building process — Build and maintain your blog in minutes using WordPress and cPanel.

 - 30-day money-back guarantee policy — Make your decision only after you try it.

 - Free domain name registration — This allows you to launch your blog using a catchy domain name from the get-go.

 - 24/7 customer support — This includes phone, chat, and social media support.